 SaskWater owns and operates the Wakaw, Melfort, Elbow, Melville, Gravelbourg, and Meadow Lake water treatment plants, which provide water supply services to their own municipality as well as municipal, rural pipeline group and individual customers in the surrounding areas.

 SaskWater also owns and operates regional purchase and transmission supply systems where potable water is purchased from bulk suppliers and delivered to our customers.
-To supply these systems, we purchase water from the City of Saskatoon and the Buffalo Pound Water Administration Board, the City of Regina and the City of Moose Jaw.
+To supply these systems, we purchase water from City of Lloydminster, the City of Saskatoon, the City of Regina and the Buffalo Pound Water Administration Board.

 If you are looking for information about water well management, testing and quality, please contact the Water Security Agency at 1-306-693-3900 or visit their website.

 In the past year, we delivered approximately 8.1 billion litres of safe, reliable drinking water to customers across Saskatchewan.

 Establishing access to water services is a significant undertaking.
 Wherever possible, we encourage individual consumers to join (or form) a local rural water association, cooperative, or utility board to access water services.
 This usually results in less cost to a customer than pursuing service for a single property.
 For more information on connecting to rural pipeline associations in your area, please consult the Saskatchewan Association of Rural Water Pipelines.
 If no such options exist, we may connect individual customers.

 Our team has the experience and knowledge to provide ongoing support to individual customers accessing SaskWater water supply services.
 We can help with:

 To learn more about the obligations and costs associated with individual connections, please contact our Customer Service department.